spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-metric-computation/csa-averaged.rst

 :Input arguments:
    - ``-i`` : The input segmentation file.
    - ``-vert`` : The vertebral levels to compute metrics across.
 Vertebral levels can be specified individually (``3,4``) or as a range (``3:4``).
-   - ``-vertfile`` : The label file that specifies vertebral levels.
-Here, we use the PAM50 template object that had been previosuly warped to the same coordinate space as the T2 segmentation.
+   - ``-vertfile`` : The volume containing vertebral levels.
+Here, we use a PAM50 template object that had been previously warped to the same coordinate space as the input segmentation.
    - ``-o`` : The output CSV file.

 :Output files/folders: